FLWL/aoc-auto-game/README.md

 |   | 1-8 |  |  |

 ## Known issues
-* Calling "QuitGame" from post match stats screen results in looping background music (although there's no reason to launch the game from there anyway).
+* Calling "QuitGame" or other functions that change the game state from post match stats screen results in looping background music (although there's no reason to do any of that from there anyway).
 * Starting a "Defend the Wonder" match doesn't always work.

 ## Dependencies